Belteleradio: Radio Committee of the BSSR (1933–1953)

-Radio control of the BSSR (1953–1957)
+Radio Directorate of the BSSR (1953–1957)

-In 1953, the Radio Committee of the BSSR was reorganized into the Main Directorate of Radio Information of the Ministry of Culture of the BSSR (Radio Administration of the BSSR).
-In the 1950s.
-Intensive work has begun to improve the quality of radio broadcasting.
-New equipment was installed in the House of Radio, which made it possible to improve the quality of recorded broadcasts.
-On January 1, 1956, the Radio Control of the BSSR launched its television service – "Belarusian Television" (BT).
-With the commissioning of the Minsk Television Center in 1955, a 2-program VHF radio broadcasting station was put into operation.
-The average daily volume of one-channel broadcasting was estimated at the time to be 2–3 hours, and the audience of the TV channel was 4.5 thousand viewers.
-The TV schedule was consisted mostly of feature films, chronicles, concerts and performances, materials filmed (sent from Moscow and local distribution).
-Information programs were illustrated with film and photographic materials.
-In the late 1950s, live broadcasts were organized (1957), and its own production of documentaries and television plays began.
+In 1953, the Radio Committee of the Belarusian SSR was reorganized into the Main Directorate of Radio Information of the Ministry of Culture of the Belarusian SSR.
+The 1950s saw the beginning of intensive efforts to improve the quality of radio broadcasting.
+New equipment was installed in the House of Radio, enhancing the quality of recorded broadcasts.

+Work on the television station was underway in 1955, with the Minsk telecenter being commissioned that same year.
+On 1 January 1956, the Radio Directorate of the BSSR launched its television service, "Belarusian Television" (BT).
+The inaugural broadcast lasted two hours and was watched by 4,500 viewers.
+The initial TV schedule primarily featured feature films, newsreels, concerts, and performances, sourced from Moscow and local movie distribution centers.
+Information programs were often supplemented with film and photographic materials.
+By the late 1950s, the Directorate had begun live broadcasts and the production of documentaries and television plays.
+By the end of that decade, Belarus had 30,000 television sets.